John T. McCutcheon: Early life and education

 McCutcheon had two brothers and one sister.
 His older brother was journalist and novelist George Barr McCutcheon (1866–1928), who authored Graustark (1901) and its related books, as well as other literary works.
 Ben Frederick McCutcheon, the youngest brother, became a columnist for the Chicago Tribune and, after 1905, its commercial editor.
 Ben McCutcheon also headed in publishing company.
 All three brothers wrote and did drawings during their youth.
 Their sister was Jessie (McCutcheon) Nelson.

 John McCutcheon attended Purdue University and graduated in 1889 with a Bachelor of Science degree in industrial arts.
 While a college student at Purdue, he became a founding member of the campus's Sigma Chi fraternity chapter and worked with typographer Bruce Rogers on the Exponent, the student newspaper that McCutcheon helped to establish.
 McCutcheon also co-edited Purdue's first yearbook, the Debris.

 Marriage and family

 On January 20, 1917, McCutcheon married Evelyn Shaw, the daughter of his friend Howard Van Doren Shaw, despite being twenty-four years older than her.
-The McCutcheons were the parents of three sons, John Jr., Howard Shaw, and Barr.
+The McCutcheons were the parents of three sons, John Jr., Howard Shaw, and George Barr.
 A daughter, Evelyn, died in childhood.
 Shaw McCutcheon became an editorial cartoonist and worked for The Spokesman-Review in Spokane, Washington, for thirty-six years.

 The McCutcheon family maintained a home in Lake Forest, Illinois, and from 1916 to 1979, owned Salt Cay, a private island in the Bahamas.
 McCutcheon introduced Carl Sandburg to the Bahamian song, "The John B. Sails," which subsequently became a standard.